This no bake cheesecake is made with a thick buttery graham cracker crust and filled with velvety and creamy cheesecake filling.

 Cream cheese- use full-fat cream cheese, and make sure that it’s at room temperature.

-Powder sugar- you will need powder sugar for the outer layer of these cookies in this recipe. you don’t have to buy powdered sugar, you can simply make it at home by blending granulated sugar in a blender or food processor. super easy!
+Powder sugar- you don’t have to buy powdered sugar, you can simply make it at home by blending granulated sugar in a blender or food processor. super easy!

-Sour cream- we suggest using full-fat sour cream for this recipe.
+Sour cream- I suggest using full-fat sour cream for this recipe.
 The sour cream makes the cheesecake batter creamier and lighter.

 Lemon zest- the lemon zest adds an aroma and a light flavor to this dessert.
 Don’t worry, this cheesecake will not taste like lemon cheesecake.

 Lemon juice- use fresh lemon juice for this recipe.
 Fresh lemon will give you the best result.
-We don't recommend using store-bought lemon juice.
+I don't recommend using store-bought lemon juice.
 This will make the flavor pop!

-Instant pudding- our secret ingredient to make this cheesecake stable without using gelatin.
+Instant pudding- the secret ingredient to make this cheesecake stable without using gelatin.

 Instructions